 What affects image quality?

-There numerous factors that affect image quality among these are but not limited to separation of the process ink colors of cyan, magenta and yellow as well as black; coated or non coated media; ink level; print resolution; image line edge; grayscale response and image permanence.
+There are numerous factors that affect image quality among these are but not limited to separation of the process ink colors of cyan, magenta and yellow as well as black; coated or non-coated media; ink level; print resolution; image line edge; grayscale response and image permanence.

 Can dye based inks be used on outdoor media?